LSkript/LSkript/README.md

-# LSkript
+# LightningSkript
-The Official LightningSkript Repo
+Currently working on initializing the project.